vikasomer/Analytics-on-AWS/modules/transform_glue_studio.md

     * Mapping New Data Type
       * track_id **string**

-* You output should match like in the screenshot below
+* Your output should match like in the screenshot below

 ![Glue Studio](../img/glue_studio_12.png)